Leonardojrr/roommate/README.md

 # Motivation
 I started this project to create a library in rust to make bidirectional servers using webscokets.
 Keep in mind this library I made it in a way that would be very easy to start and create a server with the help of rust macros.
 My main goal was productivity and the easynest to work with this library.
+A popular library made in javascript I took as a reference is [socket.io](https://socket.io/).

-**_Note:_** I do not recommend to use this library for a production product until the performance of this one would be tested properly by side non critical projects.
+***Note:*** I do not recommend to use this library for a production product until the performance of this one would be tested properly by side non critical projects.

 # Example